51

 Use cases and failure modes

-• Policy/governance: block :latest, require labels, deny privileged pods (Kyverno and OPA Gatekeeper are webhook-based admission systems).
+• Policy/governance: block :latest, require labels, deny privileged pods — Kyverno and OPA Gatekeeper are the two dominant webhook-based admission systems (policy as CRDs).

 • Injection: service meshes (Istio/Linkerd) use a mutating webhook to add the proxy sidecar automatically.

-• Failure policy: Fail is safe-by-default but can wedge the cluster if your webhook is down (you may be unable to create the very pods that back it).
+• Failure policy: Fail is safe-by-default but can wedge the cluster if the policy engine is down (you may be unable to create the very pods that back it).
 Scope rules tightly and exempt critical namespaces with namespaceSelector.

 End-to-end: a pod create through admission